arras-energy/gridlabd-old/docs/Module/Influxdb/Database.md

 integer port;
 ~~~

 Specifies the port number to use to connect to the server.
+The default port is `8086`.

 ### `username`